 7. Amontillado is a nutty style in between Fino and Oloroso

 It would be better to simply define Amontillado as a further aged / oxidatively aged Fino in which the flor has died.
-In fact, it would also be nice to mention the essential fact that Fino and Manzanilla are aged under flor, which isn’t the case (only as a side note on p.275 in the chapter about Spanish wine regions).
+In fact, it would also be nice to mention the crucial fact that Fino and Manzanilla are aged under flor, which isn’t the case (only as a side note on p.275 in the chapter about Spanish wine regions).

 8. Sherry has a jackfruit aroma / flavour

-I asumme this is true.
+I assume this is true.
 We don’t get jackfruit here in Europe, and I have little experience with it.
-It seems to contain some acetaldehydes (a chemical compound which occurs naturally in coffee, bread, and ripe fruit), which is probably why it is mentioned here, but it’s the first time that I’ve seen it as a descriptor for sherry wines.
+It seems to contain some acetaldehydes (a chemical compound which also occurs naturally in coffee, bread, and ripe fruit), which is probably why it is mentioned here, but it’s the first time I’ve seen it as a descriptor for sherry wines.
 I think nutty aromas, a salty / savoury side and the typical acetaldehyde descriptors cut apple, almonds or chalk are more appropriate for Manzanilla and Fino and much more common for people to relate to.

 Update: I’ve been in touch with the author.
 Some remarks have made it to the list of errors and omissions.
 Other things are noted or set aside as nitpicking.